Hardware Setup

 Basic controller wiring

-If you have critical usage scenarios or you plan to use Ruby in environments with vibrations, the recommended wiring and connections are as in the pictures below.
-Basically replacing all USB cables and connectors with wires that are soldered at each end.
+Note!
+If you have critical usage scenarios or you plan to use Ruby in environments with vibrations, it is recommended to replace all USB cables and connectors with wires that are soldered to the boards at each end.
 This gives a more robust system in terms of reliability and resilience to vibrations:

 Direct wiring of USB connections: